wescley13/object-oriented/UML.md

 ## UML (UNIFIED MODELING LANGUAGE)

 ### Definition
-- Stadart method to document object-oriented
+- Standard method to document object-oriented
 - Represents all the concepts that exists in object-oriented analysis and design
 - Diagrams are a representation of object-oriented concepts only
 - Way of visualizing and documeting the system